ernieayala/ernies-modern-layout/README.md

 ### Systems Tested Continually
 - DND 5e

+### Systems Partially Tested as of July 11th, 2021
+- Pathfinder 2e

 ### Systems Partially Tested as of June 27th, 2021
 - Fate

-### Systems Partially Tested as of June 21th, 2021
-- Pathfinder 2e

 ### Systems Partially Tested as of June 14th, 2021
 - DSA5